-As supportive analyses, the difference between treatments at each of the individual visits will also be evaluated and summarized.
+As additional supportive analyses, the difference between treatments at each of the individual post-baseline visits will also be evaluated and summarized.
 Individual domains of the SGRQ will also be analyzed in a similar fashion as the overall score.
-Furthermore as supportive analyses, responder analyses will be performed where responders are defined as an improvement of 4.0 points or more on average over Weeks 12 to 24 and separately at Week 24.
-Logistic regression will be used to compare the treatment groups with baseline SGRQ and reversibility to Ventolin (albuterol sulfate) HFA as continuous covariates and treatment as a categorical covariate.
+Furthermore as supportive analyses, responder analyses will be performed where responders are defined as an improvement of 4.0 points or more on average over the Treatment Period.
+Logistic regression will be used to compare the treatment groups with baseline and reversibility to Ventolin HFA as continuous covariates and treatment, smoking status at baseline, and ICS use at baseline as categorical covariates.
 P-values and odds ratios with 95% CI will be produced for each treatment comparison.

-9.3.2.4 Rescue Ventolin (albuterol sulfate) HFA Use
+9.3.2.3 Rescue Ventolin HFA Use

-The number of puffs of rescue Ventolin (albuterol sulfate) HFA taken in the previous 12 hours will be recorded in the subject diary in the morning and evening.
+The number of puffs of rescue Ventolin HFA taken in the previous 12 hours will be recorded in the subject diary in the morning and evening.
 For every period of time for which the mean number of puffs of rescue will be calculated, missing values will be ignored in both the numerator and denominator.
 As such, the denominator will be adjusted based on the number of days (including half days) with non-missing values.

-The mean daily number of puffs of rescue Ventolin (albuterol sulfate) will be calculated overall and for each of the 4-week intervals during the Treatment Period.
+The mean daily number of puffs of rescue Ventolin HFA will be calculated overall and for each of the 4-week intervals during the Treatment Period.
 Diary data recorded during the last 7 days of the 10-14 day screening period will be used to calculate the baseline.
-The difference between treatment groups in the change from baseline in average daily rescue Ventolin (albuterol sulfate) HFA use over 24 weeks will be evaluated using a similar RM approach as for the primary endpoint.
+The difference between treatment groups in the change from baseline in average daily rescue Ventolin HFA use over 24 weeks will be evaluated using a similar RM approach as for the primary endpoint.
 Instead of visit, the number of the relevant 4-week interval (1-6) will be used as a categorical covariate in the model.
 As supportive analyses, the treatment difference for each 4-week interval and over Weeks 12-24 will be evaluated and summarized.
-Additionally as supportive analyses, daytime rescue Ventolin (albuterol sulfate) HFA use and night-time rescue Ventolin (albuterol sulfate) HFA use will be evaluated and summarized in a similar fashion.
-Two-sided p-values and point estimates with two-sided 95% confidence intervals will be produced for each treatment difference.
+Additionally as supportive analyses, daytime rescue Ventolin HFA use and night-time rescue Ventolin HFA use will be evaluated and summarized in a similar fashion.
+Two-sided p-values and point estimates with two-sided 95% CIs will be produced for each treatment difference.

-9.3.2.5 Time to Onset of Action
+9.3.2.4 Time to Onset of Action

-The onset of action will be determined for each treatment using the 5 minutes and 15 minutes post-dosing FEV1 assessments from Day 1.
-The onset of action for each product (GP MDI, FF MDI, and GFF MDI) will be defined as the first timepoint where the difference from Placebo MDI is statistically significant (Refer to Section 9.3.4 for procedure to control Type I error).
-Comparisons will be performed using an analysis of covariance (ANCOVA) model including baseline FEV1and reversibility to Ventolin (albuterol sulfate) HFA as continuous covariates.
+The onset of action will be determined for each treatment using the 5 minute and 15 minute post-dosing FEV1 assessments from Day 1.
+The onset of action for each product (GP MDI, FF MDI, and GFF MDI) will be defined as the first timepoint where the difference from Placebo MDI is statistically significant (refer to Section 9.3.4 for procedure to control Type I error).
+Comparisons will be performed using ANCOVA models similar to pre-dose FEV1 WAVE described in Section 9.3.1.